Dublin battle past fierce Farney County challenge

 McManus looked unfortunate also not to earn a free when Monaghan were 0-15 to 0-13 down which could have put further pressure on the rattled Dubs.

-Corey also started veteran brothers Darren and Kieran Hughes and both also produced huge displays for the Farney men.
+Corey also started veteran brothers Darren and Kieran Hughes and both produced huge displays for the Farney men.

 Referee: Sean Hurson (Tyrone)